Randy Hillier: 2022 general election

 In November 2021, Hillier announced his intention to run for re-election under the banner of the People's Party of Canada's Ontario wing.
-Hillier launched the Ontario First Party (OFP) on December 4, 2021 as an unregistered provincial political party.
-The party began a registration process with Elections Ontario on December 17, 2021, with Paul Maletta requesting the registration.
-While the party name was approved on January 19, 2022, it remains an unregistered party.
+Hillier launched the Ontario First Party (OFP) on 4 December 2021 as an unregistered provincial political party.
+The party began a registration process with Elections Ontario on 17 December 2021, with Paul Maletta requesting the registration.
+While the party name was approved on 19 January 2022, it remains an unregistered party.
 There were also plans to run candidates in the 2022 Ontario general election, though none were ultimately confirmed.

 Initially, there were attempts by the federal People's Party of Canada (PPC) to register the name "People's Party of Ontario" with Elections Ontario.
 The elections agency rejected the name five times due to its similarity to the existing Peoples Political Party, which has been registered since 2011 by perennial candidate Kevin Clarke.
 In March 2021, the PPC and Clarke discussed Clarke relinquishing his rights to the name in exchange for running under the PPC banner.
 The discussions, while initially productive, later broke down after Clarke posted about the matter on social media and added other people to his email conversations with the PPC.

-On March 3, 2022, Hillier announced by a video posted on social media that he had decided not to run for re-election in the 2022 provincial election, saying "our political system is broken... there is no sense spending any more time trying to fix a broken system from within when the problem lies without."
+On 3 March 2022, Hillier announced by a video posted on social media that he had decided not to run for re-election in the 2022 provincial election, saying "our political system is broken... there is no sense spending any more time trying to fix a broken system from within when the problem lies without."
 This would have been his first attempt at running against a Progressive Conservative, instead of running as a PC candidate.
 The website and social media for the Ontario First Party were shut down.

 The Populist Party Ontario (PPO) was announced as an unregistered provincial political party upon the closure of the Ontario First Party (OFP).
-The party began a registration process with Elections Ontario on December 17, 2021, with Shelley Batcules requesting the registration.
-The party name was approved on January 24, 2022, and then the party itself was officially registered on May 9, 2022.
-The OFP website currently redirects to the Populist Party Ontario website, where a few references to the OFP remain.
+The party began a registration process with Elections Ontario on 17 December 2021, with Shelley Batcules requesting the registration.
+The party name was approved on 24 January 2022, and then the party itself was officially registered on 9 May 2022.
+The OFP website redirected to the Populist Party Ontario website, where a few references to the OFP remain.

-On May 12, 2022, Hillier's daughter Chelsea Hillier joined the PPO to contest his seat in Lanark—Frontenac—Kingston.
+On 12 May 2022, Hillier's daughter Chelsea Hillier joined the PPO to contest his seat in Lanark—Frontenac—Kingston.